intel/neural-compressor/docs/model.md

 | tf1.x saved model | **model**(str): path to saved model, **framework_specific_info**(dict): information about model and framework, such as input_tensor_names, input_tensor_names, workspace_path and name <br> **kwargs**(dict): other required parameters | **Save format**: <br> saved model | from lpot.experimental import Quantization, common <br> quantizer = Quantization(args.config) <br> quantizer.model = common.Model(model) <br> q_model = quantizer() <br> **model is the path of model, like ./path/to/saved_model/** |
 | tf2.x checkpoint | | Not support yes.
 As tf2.x checkpoint only has weight and does not contain any description of the computation, please use different tf2.x model for quantization | |

-The following methods can be used in tensorflow model
+The following methods can be used in the TensorFlow model:

 ```python
 graph_def = model.graph_def